Effective Date: November 2023

 14. How to Contact Us

 You can contact us via email at email@example.com.
-For all personal information collected, processed and used through Greenberg Traurig Germany, LLP, you may contact the German Data Protection Officer Carsten Kociok at firstname.lastname@example.org.
+For all personal information collected, processed and used through Greenberg Traurig Germany, LLP, you may contact the German Data Protection Officer at firstname.lastname@example.org.
+For all personal information collected, processed and used through Greenberg Traurig Nowakowska-Zimoch Wysokiński sp.k., you may contact the Polish Data Protection Officer at be email@example.com.

-If you prefer to contact us by postal mail, please identify the relevant data controller(s) you wish to contact and use the relevant address below.
+If you prefer to contact the relevant data controller(s) directly, please use the appropriate address below.

 Greenberg Traurig Germany, LLP